VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 Otherwise, the participant can abort and release the locks if it decides to abort​

 In contrast, the participant must block until receiving a commit/abort message from the coordinator if it has already sent prepared message to the coordinator
-- Even if the participant never receives this message for a long period of time, a timeout should not be used​
+- Even if the participant never receives this message for a long period of time, a timeout **should not** be used​
-- How to avoid this blocking?: implement coordinator as a highly-available service via replicated state machine
+- How to avoid this blocking? implement coordinator as a **highly-available** service via replicated state machine

-### Critique of the Original 2PC + S2PL
+## Critique of the Original 2PC + S2PL
-The original implementation of 2PC is slow for many reasons
+The original implementation of 2PC is **slow** for many reasons

-- Two rounds of messages and lock even for read-only transactions locks are held during the prepare/commit exchanges; blocks other transactions A disk flush is needed for every state change
+- Two rounds of messages and lock **even for read-only transactions** locks are held during the prepare/commit exchanges; blocks other transactions A disk flush is needed for every state change
 - Block due to coordinator failure
-    2PC does not help availability since all servers must be up to get anything done In contrast, Raft does not ensure that all servers do something since only a majority have to be alive A combination of 2PC + S2PL ++ Raft can lead to highly-available distributed transaction
+    2PC does not help availability since **all servers must be up** to get anything done In contrast, Raft does not ensure that all servers do something since only a majority have to be alive A combination of 2PC + S2PL + Raft can lead to highly-available distributed transaction